AjoyNambiar/AjoyNambiar.github.io/_posts/2021-05-18-CLustering KMeans Intro: 3 Levels.md

 1- Low income living in Suburb of LA and surrounding areas and some in border towns - Mexico, Nevada 2 -High income living in downtown LA  (Hollywood stars?)

 **Bonus:** You may be wondering how should we decide on K i.e. number of cluster.
-One of the more simple gudiance is called 'Elbow Method'.
+One of the more simple guidance is called 'Elbow Method'.
 Here we try out many cluster and calcluate a metric called WCSS - Sum of Squares of points in cluster to its centroid.
 This metric drops off as K increases.
 Initially the rate of decrease is high and at some point the rate is lower, that is the 'Elbow'.
 K around this elbow is the most optimum.
-Idea is WCSS is low  enough (clusters are similar) while K is not too big so a cluster will make sense.
+Idea is we need a tradeoff where WCSS is low  enough (clusters are similar) while K is not too big so a clustering will make sense.

 Here is how I figure out K=3 maybe optimum for our data set